 Sustainable road construction with B2Last®

 Are you looking for a sustainable yet high-performance bitumen additive?
-BASF developed an intelligent and innovative bitumen modification that helps you in significantly reducing CO2 and bitumen emissions and making roads more durable.
+BASF developed an intelligent and innovative bitumen modification that helps you in significantly reducing bitumen emissions and making roads more durable.

 Be it an increasing heavy load traffic or more extreme weather conditions because of climate change – today, road surfaces are subjected to ever-higher stresses.
 Additives for bitumen play a decisive role in the durability of asphalt.
 At the same time, occupational health and safety, environmental protection and the reduction of CO2 emissions are of high importance for road construction.

 With B2Last®, BASF has developed an innovative bitumen additive that combines both asphalt performance and sustainability: Temperature-reduced paving with a high recycled asphalt content is made possible through the use of B2Last®, while guaranteeing consistent workability.
 This creates significantly lower bitumen and CO2 emissions, while the asphalt resistance is also increased, thereby extending the life span of the road.

 - Reduced asphalt mix production and laydown temperatures at still high reclaimed asphalt ratios while maintaining asphalt performance and its excellent workability

 - Less energy needed for heating bitumen, aggregates and reclaimed asphalt